Minecraft-Transit-Railway/Minecraft-Transit-Railway/README.md

 > - Crafting: every recipe loads, so the mod's blocks and items can be crafted in survival
 > - Upgrading a 1.21.4 world: block entity data such as PIDS platform links survives the
 >   upgrade and is written back correctly by 26.1.2
+> - Signalling: signals and decorative signal lights, with trains holding for an occupied section
+>   until it clears
+> - PIDS: a variety of them configured and showing arrivals, though not yet every kind
 > - Cable cars, end to end on a NeoForge server and client: stations, depot and route
 >   configuration, and the cars running
+> - Multiplayer: two players on a NeoForge server, both building the same elements and riding the
+>   trains, with nothing out of place
 > - Running the mod on a dedicated server, NeoForge and Fabric alike
 > - The same singleplayer gameplay on Fabric: the world loads, rails and the dashboard work, and
 >   trains run their routes